-Creating Safe Space for Clients
+Creating Safe Space for Clients and for One Another

 Inner Arts Collective - Etiquette Agreement

-You can download the document below
+You can download the document below.

 - Please remember the Inner Arts Collective (to be referred to as the IAC) is a shared space for professional practitioners to meet, work and see clients